gbv/daia/daia.md

- invalid_grant        401  The [access token] was missing, invalid, or expired insufficient_scope   403  The access token was accepted but it lacks permission for the request invalid_request      405  Unexpected HTTP verb invalid_request      422  Missing or invalid request parameters internal_error       500  An unexpected error occurred, such as a serious bug not_implemented      501  Access token was sent but no support of [patron-specific availability] bad_gateway          502  The request couldn't be serviced because of a backend failure
+ invalid_grant        401  The [access token] was missing, invalid, or expired insufficient_scope   403  The access token was accepted but it lacks permission for the request invalid_request      405  Unexpected HTTP verb invalid_request      422  Missing or invalid query parameters internal_error       500  An unexpected error occurred, such as a serious bug not_implemented      501  Access token was sent but no support of [patron-specific availability] bad_gateway          502  The request couldn't be serviced because of a backend failure